vEnhance/web.evanchen.cc/input/olympiad.md

   Article on orders and primitive roots, in particular featuring the sum of squares lemma and its generalization to arbitrary cyclotomic polynomials.
-  An updated version appears as Chapter 13 of [OTIS Excerpts][excerpts].
+  An updated version appears as Chapter 13 of [OTIS Excerpts](excerpts.html).

 - <b>The Chinese Remainder Theorem</b> {{ handout_link_src("CRT") }}
   An article on the Chinese Remainder "Theorem".